 The other word is pallet, which is the wooden platform upon which goods are placed for storage or moving.
 So remember—the word that refers to the roof of your mouth has no double consonants.
 One P, one L, and one T.

-Examples of the Word Palate
+Examples of the word palate

-Two snaggle-toothed dogs have beaten the odds to become viral internet stars after showing off their cleft palates. —The Daily Mail
+Two snaggle-toothed dogs have beaten the odds to become viral internet stars after showing off their cleft palates.

-An NHS accountant has suggested on Twitter that he is in favour of closing cleftpalate surgery at NHS Lothian. —BBC
+An NHS accountant has suggested on Twitter that he is in favour of closing cleftpalate surgery at NHS Lothian.

-Yet, the freshness of the ingredients, the bursts of masala—the medley of chilli, cardamom and cumin- and slow-cooked stews will linger, always linger in the palate. —The Inquirer
+Yet, the freshness of the ingredients, the bursts of masala—the medley of chilli, cardamom and cumin- and slow-cooked stews will linger, always linger in the palate.

-The Indian palate is now dominated by food flavours and taste enhancers, according to latest market reports. —Deccan Chronicle
+The Indian palate is now dominated by food flavours and taste enhancers, according to latest market reports.